nilmtk/nilmtk/docs/manual/development_guide/writing_a_disaggregation_algorithm.md

 # Writing a disaggregation algorithm

 Disaggegration algorithms in NILMTK reside in the `nilmtk/nilmtk/disaggregate/` directory and are implemented as python classes.
 Each algorithm should extend the `Disaggregator` superclass, and implement all required methods.
 Algorithms should implement lazy-loading functionality via the `train_on_chunk` and `disaggregate_chunk` methods.
 Algorithms should specify whether they support supervised and/or unsupervised training.
 See the `CombinatorialOptimisation` algorithm for a simple implementation of the `Disaggregator` superclass.

+In the `__init__` function, set `self.MODEL_NAME` to a short string describing your algorithm.  e.g. we use 'CO' for combinatorial optimisation.

 ## Training